sg893052/sonic-buildimage/L3/VRRP/VRRP_HLD_Buzznik.md

 ```

-SONIC kLISH based configuration and monitoring CLIs have been introduced in SONIC for VARP
+SONIC kLISH based configuration and monitoring CLIs have been introduced in SONIC for SAG

 ```
-[no] ip virtual-router address <vip>
+[no] ip anycast-mac-address <vip>
-This command configures/removes virtual IPv4 on an interface.
+This command configures/removes SAG IPv4 on an interface.
-- vip - IPv4 virtual address.
+- vip - IPv4 Gateway address.

-[no] ipv6 virtual-router address <vip>
+[no] ipv6 anycast-mac-address <vip>
-This command configures/removes virtual IPv6 on an interface.
+This command configures/removes SAG IPv6 on an interface.
-- vip - IPv6 virtual address.
+- vip - IPv6 Gateway address.

-[no] ip virtual-router mac-address <mac>
+[no] ip anycast-address <mac>
-This command configures/removes virtual mac address for all the IPv4/IPv6 virtual addresses.
+This command configures/removes anycast mac address for all the IPv4 virtual addresses on all interfaces.

+[no] ipv6 anycast-address <enable/disable>
+This command enables/disables anycast mac address for all the IPv6 virtual addresses on all interfaces.

 ```